railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 	This function can be used by companies certified to ISO 9001, to rate client satisfaction.

 Once a project has been defined you can code in the tasks to be done.
-You've two possibilities for
+You have two possibilities for
 this:

 * from the :guilabel:`ACTION` link button :guilabel:`Tasks` to the right of the project form, then select :guilabel:`New`,